 - (Doesn’t matter how you do your cast ons)

-- Cast on one extra stitch
+- Cast on an extra stitch

 - Work with the yarn behind the needle tips if you’re knitting